-Book Price Description Hemodialysis Nursing \$160.00 This updated syllabus is over 564 pages and Syllabus, 7th Edition, Version Plus CA contains: course outline, lecture objectives, 7.0 state tax lecture material for all lectures and several ISBN 1-892265-04-4. appendices.
-The syllabus contains the core lecture This syllabus sells for \$210.00 information taught in the hemodialysis-training to the public.
-ADC students receive a \$50.00 discount. program.
+Book Price Description Hemodialysis Nursing Syllabus ISBN 1-892265-04-4 ADC students will receive a 10% discount. \$230.00 Plus CA state tax This updated syllabus is over 564 pages and contains: course outline, lecture objectives, lecture material for all lectures and several appendices.
+The syllabus contains the core lecture information taught in the hemodialysis-training program.
 It will assist you in following the classroom lectures.
-Principles of Dialysis ISBN 1-892265-06-0 \$50.00 Plus CA state tax This monograph, recently updated to the 3rd edition, covers acute and chronic renal failure, principles of hemodialysis, application of diffusion and ultrafiltration, dialysate solution, dialyzers, the hemodialysis system, the hemodialysis prescription, dialysis dose, access to the circulation, anticoagulation therapy, and alternative therapies.
+Principles of Dialysis ISBN 1-892265-06-0 ADC students will receive a 10% discount. \$120.00 Plus CA state tax This monograph covers acute and chronic renal failure, principles of hemodialysis, application of diffusion and ultrafiltration, dialysate solution, dialyzers, the hemodialysis system, the hemodialysis prescription, dialysis dose, access to the circulation, anticoagulation therapy, and alternative therapies.
 Includes glossary of terms and more than 100 illustrations, formulas, graphs, tables, and a posttest.
+Thirty (30) contact hours are awarded for continuing